Ranjodhsandhu/publicholidays/README.md

+# Public Holidays Integration with Salesforce

+This app demonstrates how the https://calendarific.com api can be used to access public holidays with salesforce and add as events to calendar.

+This app contains:

+- Two Lightning Components, holidayName and holidayUi
+- Apex class to make api calls - HolidaysIntegrationCalls.
+- Wrapper Apex class to store holiday dates - HolidayWrapper.
+- Aura app that contains the LWC to access independently

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.